 In case there is any sagginess of the upper lids or excess upper eyelid skin, upper eyelid blepharoplasty or ptosis repair may help improve visual impairment.
 These procedures may also be performed in combination with a partial surgical myectomy.

 Current research indicates that myectomy has improved visual disability in 75 to 80 percent of cases of blepharospasm.
-Oculoplastic & reconstructive surgeon Dr. Tanya Khan receives patients from Austin, Dallas, Texas, and nearby areas for advanced eye care procedures.
+Oculoplastic & reconstructive surgeon Dr. Tanya Khan receives patients from Plano, Dallas, Texas, and nearby areas for advanced eye care procedures.